Platform · AI Funnel

 TT["Triage trainer<br/>multiple funnels → one triage"]

-OPT["NPU optimizer<br/>NPU-only ops · INT8 quant"]
+OPT["NPU optimizer<br/>NPU-only ops · low-precision inference"]

 HIL["HW-in-the-loop validator<br/>reference target hardware<br/>accuracy + latency gate"]